processone/docs.ejabberd.im/content/archive/20_12/toplevel.md

 The option defines the default language of server strings that can be seen by XMPP clients.
 If an XMPP client does not possess *xml:lang* attribute, the specified language is used.
+The default value is *"en"*.

 ## ldap\_backups